Other

 Horizontally, the soundstage is also quite expansive, thanks to effective tuning of the rear speakers.
 Even without side-firing drivers in the main unit, the AX5125H does a solid job of projecting sound around the room.
 Stereo content may feel less spacious, likely due to the bar’s standard width, but the system generally performs admirably.

-A dedicated centre channel ensures dialogue is delivered with clarity, making voices easy to pick out in most films and TV shows.
+A dedicated centre chael ensures dialogue is delivered with clarity, making voices easy to pick out in most films and TV shows.
 A touch more brightness might have given even greater articulation, but speech is rarely overshadowed by music or effects.

 Pros and Cons